GoLearnToCode/html-intro/README.md

 learn-bootstrap
 ===============

-Here are some starter files and examples for learning the Bootstrap CSS framework.
+This repository contains starter files and examples for learning the Bootstrap CSS framework.

+Here are some links to more resources:

 * [Official Bootstrap Documentation](http://getbootstrap.com)
 * [FontAwesome](http://fontawesome.io/)